dimi309/small3d/README.md

 for mobile development.
 Note that, while with the desktop edition of small3d I use GLFW for windowing functionalities and I/O, on mobile I access the native infrastructure directly.

+## Referenced libraries

+All small3d dependencies, apart from the Vulkan SDK, are distributed together with its source code.
+They can be built by executing a single script (see "Building", above).

+- Vulkan SDK, or glew if building for OpenGL
+- glfw
+- glm
+- png
+- zlib
+- ogg
+- vorbis
+- portaudio
+- freetype
+- bzip